New-PSDrive

 Standard Aliases for New-PSDrive: mount, ndr

-New-PSDrive creates a PowerShell drive that is "mapped" to a location in a data store, such as a network drive, a directory on the local computer, or a registry key.
+New-PSDrive creates temporary and persistent drives that are mapped to or associated with a location in a data store, such as a network drive, a directory on the local computer, or a registry key, and persistent Windows mapped network drives that are associated with a file system location on a remote computer.

 Examples